cardano-foundation/docs-cardano-org/explore-cardano/cardano-architecture-overview/index.rst

 + `Working with DB Sync <https://docs.cardano.org/en/latest/explore-cardano/cardano-architecture-overview/working-with-db-sync.html>`_
 + `SMASH Handbook <https://docs.cardano.org/en/latest/explore-cardano/cardano-architecture-overview/smash-handbook.html>`_

-About the Eras and Implementations of Cardano
+About the eras and implementations of Cardano
 =============================================

 Cardano is a third-generation distributed ledger.
 It is based on Ouroboros, a peer-reviewed proof-of-stake (PoS) blockchain consensus algorithm that first appeared in the top research conference in cryptology world-wide (the International Association for Cryptologic Research 37th International Cryptology CXonference - Crypto 2017).